GesaJo/Gender-Bias-Visualization/README.md

 <img style="float:right;" src="./static/images/logo.png">

 ## Project to visualize gender-bias in language models

+link:

+(This website is not optimzed for small screens, so it looks best on a laptop (or bigger) screen.)

 As has been known for some time, many machine learning models reproduce, and sometimes amplify, human biases regarding race, gender, age etc.
 However, it is usually not the model in its design that is biased.
 The problem is